 Pre-application Now Open for Spring 2018 Astronomy Course @ UMKC!

 (Accepting pre-applications from interested 10th and 11th grade students.)

 Watch this short video to learn more about this unique opportunity now!

 Click Here to Apply Now!

-What is this program in a nutshell?
+What is the goal of this program in a nutshell?

 "Through this program, we're providing students with high impact exposure to science through innovative experiential learning with a professional scientist.
 It's a bridge between high school and college, and it fosters student success."
 (Prof. McIntosh)

 1) Free tuition and enrollment fees.
 Free required course material.
 A free Metro bus pass for entire semester.
 Earn transferrable UMKC credit for a freshman course that meets standard, general education science requirements nationwide.
 This credit and experience looks good on college and university applications.

 2) Learn about space in a fun, interactive, inclusive and student-centered course designed to help every student gain a strong conceptual understanding of how nature and the physical universe work.
 Prof. McIntosh's introductory astronomy courses offer an exciting way to explore the cosmos, to learn about science, and to see how advances in technology & engineering continue to expand our knowledge.
 This is very helpful for all students, but particularly those who are thinking about pursuing degrees in STEM (Science-Technology-Engineering-Math).